Investigating the relationship between parental abuse and adolescent antisocial behaviors with the moderating role of effortful control

 Authors

-1 Associate Professor, Department of Psychology, Lorestan University, Khorramabad, Iran.
+1 Associate Professor, Department of Psychology, Lorestan University, Khorramabad, Iran

 2 Assistant Professor, Department of Psychology, Lorestan University, Khorramabad, Iran